dkalpakchi/dkalpakchi.github.io/_posts/en/2021-08-28-website-revamp.md

 ---
 ```

 Then I know for sure the language of every page from the `lang` parameter and I can get the posts for each language just by pointing to the respective category page.
+The translations of categories, tags and some UI elements to different languages are kept in the `_config.yml` under `i18n` field.
 All I had to do was rewrite a number of includes and layouts of the original Chirpy theme to account for this new `lang` parameter, which was easy enough, so just have a look at [the github repository for this website](https://github.com/dkalpakchi/dkalpakchi.github.io), if you're curious!
 And voilà, here comes the revamped website!